-The next North American edition of the Sustainable Foods Summit will be hosted in San Francisco on 16-18th January 2019.
-Please contact us to keep informed of upcoming editions.
+The North American edition of the Sustainable Foods Summit will be hosted online on 24-27th January 2022.
+The agenda is currently under development; please contact us to get the detailed agenda.

 Session One: Sustainability Update

 The opening session discussed the impacts of COVID-19 on the food industry.
 Although distribution & retailing continued during lockdowns, the coronavirus crisis is having a major influence on the way food is produced, distributed and consumed.
 It is also changing the way food companies approach sustainability, with health, safety & social issues becoming more prominent.

 The keynote speaker gave their views on the future of foods.
 How is the coronavirus crisis causing disruption?
 What long-term changes can we expect to see?
 How is the sustainability focus likely to change in the coming years?
 Other speakers discussed food security, social aspects and green packaging.
 Case studies of product innovations during the pandemic were given.
 To conclude, featured speakers discussed the evolution of the sustainability agenda.
 What issues should take precedent during the pandemic?